bevyengine/bevy/release-content/release-notes/render_startup.md

     `DeferredLightingLayout`.

-We want developers to become more familiar and comfortable with Bevy's rendering stack, and hope that bring the renderer closer to regular ECS code will encourage that.
+We want developers to become more familiar and comfortable with Bevy's rendering stack, and hope that bringing the renderer closer to regular ECS code will encourage that.
 Code that previously looked like this (in Bevy 0.16):

 ```rust